 - Basic Image Adjustments

 Mac Blu-ray Player provides basic image adjustment options.
-Under the Basic tab, you can play around with various color adjustments; Hue, Contrast, Brightness, Gamma, etc. On adjusting the color, you can view changes in real time.
+Under the Basic tab, you can play around with various color adjustments; Hue, Contrast, Brightness, Gamma, etc. On adjusting the color, you can view changes in real time (by robert at dhead tech).
 Color adjustment options can also be very helpful especially when you are playing a video, having noise, glitches and lacks normal color pattern.

 The best part about Blu-ray Player is that it’s easy to use as Apple Blu-ray Player.
 It plays a wide variety of file formats which makes it an excellent companion (or replacement) for QuickTime.
 The latest trial Mac Blu-ray Player is available for free from Macgo official website.